-Not only will your entire family love these cheesy pork quesadillas, they're one of my favorite recipes for parties and get-togethers.
+Not only will your entire family love these cheesy pork quesadillas (try these Carne Asada Quesadillas too!), they're one of my favorite recipes for parties and get-togethers.
 Double or even triple the filling and cook the quesadillas in batches for a great way to feed a crowd of hungry people.

 How to Make Pulled Pork Quesadillas

 Step 1: Reheat leftover pulled pork in a non-stick skillet in a little bit of hot oil until warmed through with crispy edges.
 (You can skip this step if you're using freshly made pulled pork, though you still may want to crisp it up.)
 Season with salt and pepper and transfter to a large bowl.
 Set aside to cool slightly.

 Step 2: Gently stir green onions, cilantro, diced green chiles, and shredded cheese into warmed pulled pork.